0m1n0/deepchain_app/README.md

 python src/classifier.py -f probert_embedding # using probert embedding features
 python src/classifier.py -f one_hot_encoding # using one-hot encoding features
 ```
-Training with one-hot encoding takes a few minutes the first time but as the feature information will be saved, it will be faster from the 2nd time
+Training with one-hot encoding takes a few minutes the first time but as the feature information will be saved, it will be faster from the 2nd time.

 You can check the information at any time with the help command:
 ```bash
 python src/classifier.py -h # help